pleb/blog/posts/minimal-nextjs-blog-part2-post-links.md

   - react
 ---

-In part 1 I covered setting up Next.js to the bare minimum of rendering "hello world" to the screen.
-I then added a few other items, such as prettier, but nothing too fancy.
-If you haven't read through [part 1 yet](/posts/minimal-nextjs-blog-part1-hello-world), I would recommend it as the place to start.
+*This is a multi-part series.
+If you haven't read the previous posts, I'd suggest you start at [part 1](/posts/minimal-nextjs-blog-part1-hello-world), as all subsequent parts continue on from each other and are not individual units.*

+---

 Part 2 is about rendering a list of links to posts to the browser screen.
 Although initially, you might be thinking - hey that's not very hard - bare in mind that I'm building a static site with no real backend, all this is decided at build (webpack) time.
 Such is the power of [Next.js](https://nextjs.org).